chadpark07/recipe-investigation/README.md

 ## **Baseline Model**

-The model I will be using is a Decision Tree Classifier.
-For the baseline model, the columns that will be used are:
+The model I used was a Decision Tree Classifier.
+For the baseline model, the columns used were:

 `n_ingredients`: Contains discrete quantitative values